IvanUkhov/blog/_drafts/2021-01-25-dirichlet-process.md

 standard deviation of the data—and present results for different $$\lambda$$ to investigate how the prior volume affects shrinkage toward the prior.

-First, we do not condition on the data to get a better understanding for the prior itself, which corresponds to Equation (1).
+First, we do not condition on the data to get a better understanding of the prior itself, which corresponds to Equation (1).
 The following figure shows a single draw from four Dirichlet processes with different $$\lambda$$’s (the gray curves show the cumulative distribution function of the data as a reference):